The Devil's Arithmetic: Plot

 Hannah Stern is a Jewish preteen girl living in the present day.
 She is bored by her relative's stories about the past, is not looking forward to the Passover Seder, and is tired of her religion.
 When Hannah symbolically opens the door for the prophet Elijah, she is transported back in time to a shtetl on the Polish/German border in 1942, during World War II.
 Hannah is not immediately aware of the time period.

 At that time and place, the people believe she is Chaya Abramowicz, who is recovering from cholera, the fever that killed Chaya's parents a few months ago.
 The strange remarks Hannah/Chaya makes about the future and her inability to recognize Chaya's aunt Gitl and uncle Shmuel are blamed on the fever.

 At Uncle Shmuel's wedding, the Nazis come to transport the entire population of the village to a death camp near Donavin, and only Hannah knows all the terrors they will face: starvation, mistreatment, forced labor, and finally execution.

 Hannah and the other women are stripped, shaved, and tattooed with a number.
 Hannah and the other women are forced to dig trenches in the camp.
 Hannah struggles to survive at the camp, with the help of a girl named Rivka.
 Uncle Shmuel and some other men try to escape; the men are caught and then shot as everyone watches.
 Fayge, who was going to be married to Shmuel, is killed because she runs to Shmuel when he is about to be shot with the men that were caught.
 Yitzchak escapes and lives in the forest with the partisans, fighting the Germans.

 Later, when Hannah, Rivka, Esther, and Shifre are working, a guard overhears them talking instead of working.
 Shifre tries to reassure the guard they have been working, but he takes them anyway and leaves Hannah by herself.
 As the three are about to leave, Hannah takes Rivka's place by putting on her babushka.
 Since the guards don't know their faces, this goes unnoticed by the officer.
 The girls are led to the gas chamber.
-She is then transported back to her family's Seder.
+Hannah is then transported back to her family's Seder.
 Aunt Eva calls her over.
 Hannah looks at Aunt Eva's number; it is the same as Rivka's.
 Hannah (when she was Chaya) was really the girl she was named after, Rivka was Aunt Eva, and Rivka's brother, Wolfe, was Grandpa Will.
 (Aunt Eva said that they changed their names when they got to America.)